f08921039/Explosion-Hashing/README.md

 🚀 Execution (Running the App)

-To add a test, place your source (e.g., test_app.c) in the test/ directory and add the name to TARGET in the Makefile.
+    Add a test: place your code (e.g., test_app.c) in the test/ , add the name to TARGET in the Makefile.

-After compiling, run your test prograim:
+After compiling, run your test prograim (e.g., test_app):
 ``` ./test_app ```